emacs-mirror/emacs/mps/manual/source/topic/cache.rst

-        The :term:`client program` is responsible for synchronizing the access to the cache, but if the cache decides to access the pool, the MPS will properly synchronize with any other :term:`threads <thread>` that might be accessing the same pool.
+        The :term:`client program` is responsible for synchronizing the access to the cache, but if the cache decides to access the pool, the MPS will properly synchronize with any other :term:`threads` that might be accessing the same pool.

 .. c:type:: mps_sac_t

-    The type of :term:`segregated allocation caches <segregated allocation cache>`.
+    The type of :term:`segregated allocation caches`.